Skip to main content

 Centre for Food Safety (CFS)

-• Multidisciplinary research addressing food safety across the agri-food system, from farm to fork, in collaboration with industry, veterinarians, academia, government, and healthcare.
+• Conducts multidisciplinary research addressing food safety across the agri-food system, from farm to fork, in collaboration with industry, veterinarians, academia, government, and healthcare sectors.

-• Over the past 5 years, the CFS has driven internationally relevant food safety research, training, and capacity building through strong national and global collaborations.
+• Advances internationally relevant food safety research, training, and capacity building through strong national and global collaborations.

-• Fully equipped BSL-2 food microbiology laboratories that enable high-quality research and rapid response to emerging risks.
+• Provides fully equipped BSL-2 food microbiology laboratories that enable high-quality research and rapid response to emerging risks.

-• One health approach emphasizes the interconnectedness of human, animal and environmental health to ensure food safety and address global food safety challenges.
+• Applies a One Health approach that emphasises the interconnectedness of human, animal and environmental health to strengthen food safety and address global challenges.

-• Whole genome sequencing technologies to strengthen foodborne disease surveillance and response (precision food safety).
+• Uses whole genome sequencing technologies to strengthen foodborne disease surveillance and response and support precision food safety.

 Pieter Gouws.jpg